dja3/web-app/README.md

 deployment.apps/web-app-ui created
 ```

 Depending on your cloud provider it will take a few minutes for the `EXTERNAL-IP` to be assigned.
-Once it's been assigned you'll be able to hit the UI on http://<EXTERNAL-IP>:80.
+Once it's been assigned you'll be able to access the UI on http://EXTERNAL-IP:80.

 ```bash
 $ kubectl get services -n web-app